-Parents in the New England and Middle Atlantic regions have significantly higher accuracy perceptions of the rating system than the national average.
+Parents in the New England and Pacific regions have notably higher accuracy perceptions of the ratings system than the national average.

 How much do you agree or disagree with the following statement?
 The Ratings Are Accurate (Agree Strongly/Somewhat)

 WHERE TO FIND INFORMATION